frank1119/CD-berry/README.md

 # Content
 In this project are some sources to make the solution viable and, very important, an extensive [Wiki](https://github.com/frank1119/CD-berry/wiki) how to set up the Raspberry Pi Zero

+# (Not enough) support for DVDs larger than 2 GB
+The patch for DVDs larger than about 2 GB seems to be flawed.
+Using Windows it seems to work well enough.
+Linux, however, does not read the larger DVDs, even when patched.
+I've implemented a new patch, but that patch is not as easy to apply as the old 'patch' and differs depending on the linux kernel sources version